Open http://localhost:3000

 • Does NOT delete the file from disk

-• Document may re-appear on next sync unless excluded
+• The document may re-appear on next sync unless excluded

 Collections Management